-In the United States, about one percent of all injury-related visits to the Emergency Room are related to dog bites.
+In the United States, about one percent of all injury-related visits to the emergency room are related to dog bites.

 Rabies is a viral disease usually transmitted by a rabid animal through a scratch or a bite.
-According to the Center for Disease Control and Prevention (CDC), the virus “infects the central nervous system, ultimately causing disease in the brain and death.”
+According to the Centers for Disease Control and Prevention (CDC), the virus “infects the central nervous system, ultimately causing disease in the brain and death.”

 - Partial paralysis